KeyofBlueS/airgeddon-plugins/README.md

 * **Sort-Targets (minimum airgeddon version: 10.30):**
-When selecting targets, sort them by one of the following value: bssid, channel, power, essid, encryption, default
+When selecting targets, sort them by one of the following value: bssid, channel, power, clients, essid, encryption, default Also, this plug-in add the value "clients" (CLI) to the target selection list, so you can view the amount of clients connected to each Access Point.
+The more you leave the "Exploring for targets" window running, the more clients will be discovered.

 * **UI-Boost (maximum airgeddon version: 10.11):**
 Make a specifc language strings file instead of using the complete one, speeding up ui.